 What Makes These Cheatsheets Special?

-From there, the sheet allows you to completely run your draft from within it and see estimations for how valuable each player is in your league type.
+After you have the sheet set up, you can completely run your draft from within it and see estimations for how valuable each player is in your league type.
 It also will keep you updated on how each of the owners in your league is doing in their drafts so you know how to alter your strategy as you go.

 - Projections Sources: Steamer, The BAT, ZiPS, Clay Davenport, Mr. Cheatsheet’s Special Blend